raeeschachar/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

      * - course
        - The top level course module of which all course content is descended.
      * - crowdsource_hinter
-       - Not currently used. **History**: This module-type was included on a test basis in a single course.
+       - Not currently used. **History**: This ``module_type`` was included in a single course on a test basis and then deprecated.
      * - lti
-       - Learning Tools Interoperability component that adds an external learning application to display content, or to display content and also require a student response. (**is this correct?**)
+       - Learning Tools Interoperability component that adds an external learning application to display content, or to display content and also require a student response.
      * - peergrading
-       - Indicates a problem that is graded by other students. (**is this correct?**)
+       - Indicates a problem that is graded by other students.
      * - poll_question
-       -
+       - Not currently used. **History**: This ``module_type`` was included in a single course on a test basis and then deprecated.
      * - problem
        - A problem that the user can submit solutions for.
 We have many different varieties.
      * - problemset
        - A collection of problems and supplementary materials, typically used for homeworks and rendered as a horizontal icon bar in the courseware.
 Use is inconsistent, and some courses use a ``sequential`` instead.
      * - randomize
-       - Specifies that specified values in a problem changes each time the problem is accessed. (**is this correct?**)
+       - Specifies that specified values in a problem changes each time the problem is accessed.
      * - selfassessment
        - Self assessment problems.
 Used in a single course in Fall 2012 as an early test of the open ended grading system.
 Deprecated in favor of ``combinedopenended``.
      * - sequential
        - A collection of videos, problems, and other materials, rendered as a horizontal icon bar in the courseware.
      * - timelimit
-       -
+       - Not currently used. **History**: This ``module_type`` was included in a single course on a test basis and then deprecated.
      * - video
-       - A component that makes a video file available for students to play. (**is this correct?**)
+       - A component that makes a video file available for students to play.
      * - videoalpha
-       - Not currently used. **History**: During the implementation of a change to the ``video`` module_type, both video and videoalpha were stored.
+       - Not currently used. **History**: During the implementation of a change to the ``video`` ``module_type``, both ``video`` and ``videoalpha`` were stored.
+The ``videoalpha`` type was then deprecated.
      * - videosequence
        - A collection of videos, exercise problems, and other materials, rendered as a horizontal icon bar in the courseware.
 Use is inconsistent, and some courses use a ``sequential`` instead.
      * - word_cloud